 - The Engine must remain permitted to make outbound connections. - The Engine must remain able to listen on port 3035.
-This is the default port choice that is presented during the installation and configuration. - The Agent must remain permitted to make outbound connections. - The Agent must remain able to listen on port 3037.
-This is the default port choice that is presented during the installation and configuration. - On each server hosting storage that you wish to collect quota via proxy, you must enable the Remote File Server Resource Manager Management FSRM Service (RPC-In) firewall rule.
+This is the default port choice that is presented during the installation and configuration. - File System Agents (legacy Agent for Windows, AgentFS, Agent for OES Linux) must be permitted to make outbound connections. - File System Agents (legacy Agent for Windows, AgentFS, Agent for OES Linux) must remain able to listen on TCP port 3037. - This is the default port choice that is presented during the installation and configuration. - The Web Application hosted on IIS must be allowed to listen on TCP ports 80 and 443.

+- On each server hosting storage that you wish to collect quota via proxy, you must enable the Remote File Server Resource Manager Management - FSRM Service (RPC-In) firewall rule. - If File Content Analysis is enabled: - ManagerFC must remain permitted to make outbound connections. - AgentFC must remain permitted to make outbound connections. - RabbitMQ must remain permitted to make outbound connections. - RabbitMQ must remain permitted to listen on TCP port 15672 for the management interface.